Git-BritHub/Regex-My-Email/gist-eregex.md

 In this tutorial, we'll be covering the regex components used to verify a user's provided email.
 The following regex is a simple and common one used for matching an email to ensure its validity:
 <br><code> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ </code></br>
-Depending on how strict you want your email validation process to be, the regex needed for matching an email will differ.
-We'll go over what each character and symbol does with a quick and simple description.
+Depending on how strict you'd like your email validation process to be, the regex needed for matching an email will differ.
+We'll go over what each character and symbol does with a detailed description of each type.

 ## Table of Contents